willnotsurrender/06_Friends/04_Male/Armin Gräber.md

 # TODO
-- Quit foodies groups on whatsapp
+- Close foodies groups on whatsapp
 - Identify "Super-Foody" in 2020
 - Nothing else to do